← Back to trust

 Cronbach and Meehl’s (1955) foundational framework for construct validity specifies the conditions under which an operational measure can claim to measure the underlying construct it purports to measure.
 The framework distinguishes three validity types: content validity (does the measure cover the relevant domain?), criterion validity (does the measure predict the outcomes it should predict?), and construct validity (does the measure connect to the theoretical construct through a network of expected relationships?).
 Cronbach and Meehl’s central insight is that construct validity cannot be established through any single empirical test; it requires the accumulation of evidence across multiple studies that collectively support the inference that the measure is connected to the underlying construct in the way theory predicts.

 Adcock and Collier (2001) extend the construct-validity framework to qualitative and quantitative social-science research.
-Their central contribution is the distinction between the background concept (the abstract construct as it exists in theoretical discourse), the systematized concept (the construct as defined for a specific research purpose), the indicator (the operational measure), and the scores (the specific values the measure produces for specific cases).
-Each transition (background to systematized, systematized to indicator, indicator to scores) requires defensible justification, and validity failures can occur at any transition.
+Their central distinction is between the background concept (the abstract construct as it exists in theoretical discourse), the systematized concept (the construct as defined for a specific research purpose), the indicator (the operational measure), and the scores (the specific values the measure produces for specific cases).
+Each transition (background to systematized, systematized to indicator, indicator to scores) requires explicit justification, and validity failures can occur at any transition.

 For Bittensor specifically, the construct-validity framework clarifies what the runtime does and does not establish.
 The background concept is intelligence, quality, or evaluative competence.
 The systematized concept varies across subnets: different subnets operationalize quality differently based on the task (inference quality, data value, speed, diversity, and so on).
 The indicators are subnet-specific validator scoring procedures.
 The scores are the weight vectors validators submit to the runtime.
 At each transition, validity failures can occur: the systematized concept may not correspond to the background concept, the indicator may not correspond to the systematized concept, and the scores may not reflect the indicator accurately.